 Additionally, our customer sourcing and marketing models have resulted in scalable growth.
-Our customer sourcing through our "Dhani" mobile application, which is aimed at providing an integrated and automated loan processing platform for our customers.
-A significant part of our personal loans business is being originated through the "Dhani" mobile application platform.
-The mobile application is aimed at providing our personal loan customers with the convenience getting a credit limit at any time through the "Dhani" mobile platform.
-The "Dhani" mobile platform is available across Android and IOS operating systems.
+Our customer sourcing through our Dhani App, which is aimed at providing an integrated and automated loan processing platform for our customers.
+A significant part of our personal loans business is being originated through the Dhani App platform.
+The mobile application is aimed at providing our personal loan customers with the convenience getting a credit limit at any time through the Dhani App platform.
+The Dhani App platform is available across Android and IOS operating systems.
 Through such mobile application platforms, customers are able to apply for credit through an easy-to-use product accessible on mobile platforms, receive credit decisions within a relatively short period of time, and organize disbursement seamlessly.
-The number of devices on which the Dhani application is installed have increased from 42.9 million as on September 30, 2019 to 87.1 million as on
+The number of devices on which the Dhani App is installed have increased from 50.91 million as on December 31, 2019 to 104.12 million as on December 31, 2020 and 169.21 million as on December

-September 30, 2020 and 148.9 million as on September 30, 2021 at a CAGR of 51.4 %.
-As at September 30, 2021, we have disbursed loans to customers in over 900 cities in India through our "Dhani" mobile application, enabling us to operate on a pan-India basis.
+31, 2021 at a CAGR of 49.23%.
+As at December 31, 2021, we have disbursed loans to customers in over 700 cities in India through our Dhani App, enabling us to operate on a pan-India basis.

 Our customer origination initiatives involve different forms of marketing campaigns.
 Our digital marketing initiatives include advertisements over the internet and developing our loan product brand recall over social media.
-Customer origination for our "Dhani" mobile application and personal loan portfolio will be through an online and mobile application-based model.
+Customer origination for our Dhani App and personal loan portfolio will be through an online and mobile application-based model.
 We have also developed product demonstration videos in vernacular languages which we distribute through digital media.